-In 2016 and 2015, in the U.S. and certain operations in the U.K., we continued to report a valuation allowance for our deferred tax assets that we believe cannot be offset by reversing temporary differences because based on past history, it is more likely than not that we would not be able to utilize our U.S. and U.K. net operating losses ("NOLs") that have accumulated over time.
+In 2017 and 2016, in the U.S. and certain operations in the U.K., we continued to report a valuation allowance for our deferred tax assets that we believe cannot be offset by reversing temporary differences because based on past history, it is more likely than not that we would not be able to utilize our U.S. and U.K. net operating losses ("NOLs") that have accumulated over time.
 The recognition of a valuation allowance on our deferred tax assets resulted from our evaluation of all available evidence, both positive and negative.
-The assessment of the realizability of the NOLs was based on a number of factors including our history of net operating losses, the volatility of our earnings, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
-We concluded that these historical factors represent sufficient negative evidence and have concluded that we should continue to record a full valuation allowance at December 31, 2016.
-We currently carry a deferred tax asset in China that we have determined does not require a valuation allowance as we are more likely than not to fully utilize the NOL in China.
+The assessment of the realizability of the NOLs was based on a number of factors including our history of net operating losses prior to 2015, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
+We concluded that these historical factors represent sufficient negative evidence and have concluded that we should continue to record a full valuation allowance at December 31, 2017.
+We currently carry a deferred tax asset in China that we have determined does not require a valuation allowance as it is more likely than not to be fully realized.
 We continually assess the carrying value of this asset based on relevant accounting standards.